Skip to main content

 • We developed Octopus (opens in new tab), a Kafka-based hierarchical event fabric for high-performance exchange of control and metadata events across cloud and HPC environments.

-• Building on this, we designed Icicle (to be released), a real-time metadata monitoring and indexing system for Lustre and IBM Storage Scale that integrates Octopus, Apache Flink, and Globus Search to provide live visibility and historical usage analysis.
+• Building on this, we designed Icicle (opens in new tab) (to appear at ISC High Performance 2026), a real-time metadata monitoring and indexing system for Lustre and IBM Storage Scale that integrates Octopus, Apache Flink, and Globus Search to provide live visibility and historical usage analysis.

-• More recently, we developed Science-MCP (opens in new tab), which applies the Model Context Protocol (MCP) to expose these capabilities as discoverable and composable services for LLM-powered agents across heterogeneous cyberinfrastructure.
+• Last year, we developed Science-MCP (opens in new tab), which applies the Model Context Protocol (MCP) to expose these capabilities as discoverable and composable services for LLM-powered agents across heterogeneous cyberinfrastructure.

 Selected Publications